modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

-For build instructions see: BUILD-FMUChecker.txt Licence information is provided in: LICENCE-FMUChecker.txt Acknowledgements for used software: ACKNOWLEDGEMENTS-FMUChecker.txt
+For build instructions see: BUILD-FMUChecker.txt Licence information is provided in: LICENCE-FMUChecker.txt Acknowledgements for used software: ACKNOWLEDGEMENTS-FMUChecker.txt Instructions for how to make a release: RELEASE-NOTES-FMUChecker.txt

 The FMI Compliance Checker is intended for validation of FMU 1.0 and 2.0 compliance to the standard specification